Trypsin: Applications

 Trypsin is available in high quantity in pancreases, and can be purified rather easily.
 Hence, it has been used widely in various biotechnological processes.

 In a tissue culture lab, trypsin is used to resuspend cells adherent to the cell culture dish wall during the process of harvesting cells.
 Some cell types adhere to the sides and bottom of a dish when cultivated in vitro.
 Trypsin is used to cleave proteins holding the cultured cells to the dish, so that the cells can be removed from the plates.

 Trypsin can also be used to dissociate dissected cells (for example, prior to cell fixing and sorting).

 Trypsin can be used to break down casein in breast milk.
 If trypsin is added to a solution of milk powder, the breakdown of casein causes the milk to become translucent.
 The rate of reaction can be measured by using the amount of time needed for the milk to turn translucent.

 Trypsin is commonly used in biological research during proteomics experiments to digest proteins into peptides for mass spectrometry analysis, e.g. in-gel digestion.
 Trypsin is particularly suited for this, since it has a very well defined specificity, as it hydrolyzes only the peptide bonds in which the carbonyl group is contributed either by an arginine or lysine residue.

 Trypsin can also be used to dissolve blood clots in its microbial form and treat inflammation in its pancreatic form.

 In veterinary medicine, trypsin is an ingredient in wound spray products, such as Debrisol, to dissolve dead tissue and pus in wounds in horses, cattle, dogs, and cats.

+In India, Trypsin - Chymotrypsin is widely prescribed for inflammation reduction during laryngitis and surgery recovery.
+Use outside India is not well documented and most papers written on its effectivity in the aforementioned situations have been funded by Torrent Pharmaceuticals which is one major brand that makes these tablets in India.